-Come on in, rest for a minute!
+Come on in and rest for a minute!
 Life is messy and chaotic and beautiful and tiring, and it’s so much easier to maintain sanity when you do it with someone else.
 Some of my favorite moments involve friends gathered in a cozy space with a hot cup of tea (or coffee, or chocolate).

 We drink our drinks and share our everyday struggles and triumphs and help each other through.
 There’s usually lots of laughter involved and maybe even a few tears, but at the end of the day, I go home refreshed and ready to face another day.

 And that’s what I want here.
 That place we can grab a hot beverage and get real with one another.
 Share trials and victories and encourage each other.
-And walk away refreshed and ready to conquer life.
+And walk away refreshed and ready to conquer tomorrow.

 I’m a pastor’s wife, mama to my 3 kiddos, and to be honest – I’m still trying to figure out how to navigate the chaos of life.